Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 Seasonal allergic rhinitis occurs only during periods of intense airborne pollen or spores.
 It is commonly, although inaccurately, called hay fever.
 No fever accompanies this condition, and the allergic response is not dependent on hay.
 In general, triggers of seasonal allergy in the U.S. include:

 Allergens in the House.
 Allergens in the home are the most common triggers of perennial (year-round) allergic rhinitis.
 Household allergens include:

 Allergic rhinitis usually first appears in childhood or early adulthood but it can affect people of all ages.

 Allergic rhinitis appears to have a genetic component.
 People with a parent who has allergic rhinitis have an increased risk of developing allergic rhinitis themselves.
 The risk increases significantly if both parents have allergic rhinitis.

 Home or workplace environments can increase the risk for exposure to allergens (mold spores, dust mites, and animal dander) associated with allergic rhinitis.

 Exclusively breastfeeding for the first 4 months of life appears to help prevent or delay allergies in high-risk infants.
-It is not clear if breastfeeding helps prevent the development of allergic rhinitis.
+It is not clear whether breastfeeding helps prevent the development of allergic rhinitis.
 There is some evidence that breastfeeding may help prevent wheezing and other symptoms of asthma, a condition that is sometimes associated with allergic rhinitis.

 Seasonal allergic rhinitis tends to diminish as a person ages.
 The earlier the symptoms start, the greater the chances for improvement.
 People who develop seasonal allergic rhinitis in early childhood tend not to have the allergy in adulthood.
 In some cases, allergies go into remission for years and then return later in life.
 People who develop allergies after age 20, however, tend to continue to have allergic rhinitis at least into middle age.